The Great Wall of Lucy Wu

 The Great Wall of Lucy Wu is the 2011 debut novel of Wendy Wan-Long Shang.
 It was first published in January 2011 through Scholastic Inc. The work focuses on the concept of a young girl starting the sixth grade and dealing with the troubles that come with growing up but also with having a split cultural identity.
 The book is considered suitable for readers ages 8–12.

 Plot

-The Great Wall of Lucy Wu is Wendy Wan-Long Shang's first novel.